s01042/SimpleWebComponent/README.md

 But i was trapped by the CORS problem.
 I'm hosting my PWA on GitHub pages where you can only deploy static web sites.
 There are no server side technologies available on GitHub pages on which I could have build my own CORS Proxy or some kind of web service proxy.

 So GitHub pages is the origin of my app.
-The JavaScript code of my app is running locally on the client device and in the clients browser.
+The JavaScript code of my app is running locally on the client device and in the client browser.
 That leads to the fact, that fetching the weather data from metaweahter.com is a cross origin call always controlled by CORS.
 Now the problem is, that metaweather.com currently don't support CORS headers (check it with the API builder tool of your choice).
 Thats why the browser will rise a CORS error.

 There are some solutions for this kind of problems for example **jsonp** but nowadays there are even more restrictions to further secure web browsers e.g. **C**ross **O**rigin **R**esource **B**locking (CORB).